mobilesec/secure-element-gpdroid-nfc/README.md

 (application packages) and security domains on the card.

-Clicking “Get Data” will show you another screen, where you can enter the two parameters P1 and P2 for to issue a GET DATA APDU command.
+Clicking “Get Data” will show you another screen, where you can enter the two parameters P1 and P2 to issue a GET DATA APDU command.
 The response will be shown in the log area as a string of hexadecimal digits.